gribnoysup/changeiq-cli/README.md

     -p, --nfield-password <password>  nfield password
-    -f, --path-to-file <path>         path to tsv file with two colums: INTNR and new state code -s, --survey-id <survey id>       nfield Survey ID -C, --not-checked <code>          custom code for status 'not checked' -a, --approved <code>             custom code for status 'approved' -U, --unverified <code>           custom code for status 'unverified' -r, --rejected <code>             custom code for status 'rejected' -P, --proxy <proxy string>        proxy string
+    -f, --path-to-file <path>         path to tsv file with two colums: INTNR and new state code -s, --survey-id <survey id>       nfield Survey ID -C, --not-checked <code>          custom code for the 'not checked' state -a, --approved <code>             custom code for the 'approved' state -U, --unverified <code>           custom code for the 'unverified' state -r, --rejected <code>             custom code for the 'rejected' state -P, --proxy <proxy string>        proxy string

 ##### Example:

-First we need to make a valid file with interviews list to pass to CLI.
-Let's name it `interviews.txt` and fill with some data:
+First we need to create a valid file with an interviews list to pass to the CLI.
+Let's name it `interviews.txt` and fill it with some data:

     65	3
     86	3
     98	1
     123	1

-First column is INTNR, second is the new state code (default codes are used for this example), columns are tab separated, empty or NaN cells are ignored by CLI
+The first column is the INTNR; the second is the new state code (default codes are used for this example); columns are tab separated; empty or NaN cells are ignored by the CLI.

-Then run command `changeiq` replacing `-d`, `-u,`, `-p`, `-f`, `-s` with valid data
+Then we run the `changeiq` command replacing `-d`, `-u,`, `-p`, `-f`, `-s` with valid data:

     changeiq -d DMN -u Username -p p455w0rD -f interviews.txt -s real-survey-id

-If all goes well, you shuld see something like this in your terminal:
+If all goes well, something like this will appear in your terminal:

       starting to process 4 interviews...